ItsMeJosue0021/bplmm/README.md

 Once the superuser has been created, I normally add two user groups in the    Groups table namely 'Encoder' and 'Approver' and set their permisions respectively.

+## Add Initial Users
+Since the authentication of the application has ben set up, pages are only available to authenticated users.
+Using the access of the superuser you created, access the admin panel and create 2 users.
+One user as an Approver and another as an Encoder.

 ## Running the Application

 To run the application, open a Command Prompt in VS Code